 do not allow a direct charge for services rendered by Operator’s staff attorneys or other personnel to perform this function.

 These costs are not limited to outside attorney fees.
-For example, charges could include regulatory, land or technical work required in connection with hearings.
+For example, charges could include regulatory, land or technical work required in connection with hearings or recording fees to file instruments such as pooling designations or unit agreements in the county records, or agencies such as the Bureau of Land Management.
 If any Party challenges the Operator’s position on regulatory matters, Operator’s costs should be borne by Parties it represents in defense of that position, and not those protesting it.
 It would be inappropriate for a Non-Operator to pay for its own costs to protest Operator’s position, as well as the Operator’s costs incurred defending against that protest.

 Attorney’s fees, court costs, and other legal costs incurred to collect amounts due under this agreement may be charged in accordance with the Agreement and Section I.3.B (Advances and Payments).
+Recording fees to file of record liens and security interests granted under the Agreement are chargeable, except as limited by the Agreement.

 Some Agreements also allow the Operator to recover legal fees, court costs, and other collection costs.
 This remedy is also available to Non-Operators if the Operator is a defaulting party.
 Refer to Article VII.D.5 of the AAPL 610-1989, 1989H, and 2015 Model Form Operating Agreements, and Article 28.4 of the RMMLF Form 2-1994 Unit Operating Agreement.
 See also Articles 8.6.1 and 8.6.1.2 of the AAPL 710-2002 Model Form Offshore Operating Agreement.

-For all other matters not covered by paragraphs A, B, and C, recording fees and costs of handling, settling, or otherwise discharging litigation, claims, and liens incurred in or resulting from Joint Operations, or necessary to protect or recover the Joint Property are chargeable, to the extent permitted under the Agreement.
+The costs of handling, settling, or otherwise discharging litigation, claims, and liens incurred in or resulting from Joint Operations, or necessary to protect or recover the Joint Property, and which are not covered by paragraphs A, B, and C, are chargeable to the extent permitted under the Agreement.
 Costs of the Operator’s or Affiliate’s legal staff or outside attorney fees and expenses, are not chargeable unless approved by the Parties pursuant to Section I.6.A (General Matters) or otherwise provided for in the Agreement.

-The Agreement may require the Operator to file a memorandum of operating agreement and financing statement with the county clerk or the secretary of state.
-The Operator may also need to file other instruments such as pooling designations or unit agreements in the county records, or agencies such as the Bureau of Land Management.
-These costs, which are necessary and for the direct benefit of Joint Operations, are chargeable to the Joint Account.

 Other costs chargeable under this provision may include investigating, court costs, cost to procure evidence, and amounts paid in settlement or satisfaction of any litigation or claim resulting from operations under the Agreement.

 Special attention should be directed to the terms of the Agreement because the accounting procedure needs to be read and applied in tandem with the Agreement.
 Chargeable costs are subject to any claims and lawsuit provisions of the Agreement and can vary widely.
 Refer to: